ameter/CarND-BehavioralCloning-P3/writeup_report.md

 Then I croped the tops and bottoms off the images to mostly show the road instead of the front of the car and surrounding scenery (code line 75).

+After addressing the underfitting issue, the model had a low mean squared error on the training set, but a relatively high mean squared error on the validation set.
+This implied that the model was overfitting.
+To address this, I added dropout after every layer of the model.
+I experimented with a number of different dropout rate and achieved good performance with a rate of 0.25.

 The final step was to run the simulator to see how well the car was driving around track one.
 There vehicle tended to pull to the left and was unable to recover when it got off track.
 To improve the driving behavior in these cases, I recorded additional center lane driving, added images from the left and right camera with a steering correction of 0.15 (code line 38), generated revcovery images by drving near the edge of the track and then recording the recovery, and generated additional data that would not favor left turns by creating flipped images and steering angles (code lines 50, 52).

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.

 #### 2. Final Model Architecture

-The final model architecture (model.py lines 75-88) consisted of a convolutional neural network with the following layers and layer sizes.
+The final model architecture (model.py lines 75-96) consisted of a convolutional neural network with the following layers and layer sizes.
 Note, this visualization of the architecture was provided by nvidia:

 ![alt text][image1]

+I added a dropout rate of .25 after every layer.

 #### 3. Creation of the Training Set & Training Process